futoase/generate-dummy-log-using-Faker.js/README.md

-grnerate dummy log using Faker.js
+generate dummy log using Faker.js
 ----------------------------------

 How to use?